Bellefonte, Pennsylvania: Railroads

-Turnpikes and roads
+Roads

-A turnpike was created in 1822 after twenty years of construction.
+A turnpike was created in 1822 after ten years of construction.
 This turnpike, named The Northumberland and Anderson's Creek Turnpike, connected Bellefonte to Clearfield on the west and Sunbury on the east.
 Today, Pennsylvania Route 550 runs through the town.
 Interstate 99/US Route 220 pass by the eastern outskirts of the town.

+Busses

+Bellefonte is served by the Centre Area Transportation Authority for local bus service, linking Bellefonte to various parts of Happy Valley.

+Air travel

+The town is served by the State College Regional Airport in Benner Township for commercial air travel.
+The borough was previously home to the Bellefonte Air Mail Field.
+The Bellefonte Airport is a privately owned airport just outside the borough in Benner Township along the Buffalo Run Valley.